 - your landlord is a member of the armed forces and intends to live there after discharge.

 If your landlord is using a discretionary ground for possession the court has to consider whether it is reasonable for possession to be granted before an order can be made.
 Even if the court does grant possession to your landlord it can suspend possession on conditions.

 - suitable alternative accommodation is available for you (this could be another private tenancy or council accommodation)

 - you have rent arrears or have breached the terms of your tenancy agreement

 - the furniture or condition of the property has deteriorated

 - you have assigned the tenancy or sublet without the landlord’s consent

 - you were employed by your landlord and the accommodation is needed for a new worker

 - your landlord or a member of your landlord’s family needs the property to live in more than you do.

-If you believe the landlord is wrong about the grounds on which possession is sought, for example you do not owe the rent arrears claimed, or you have not breached your tenancy agreement in the ways stated, or you believe it would not in all the circumstances be reasonable for the court to make a possession order, you may have grounds to defend the claim, and you should get advice as quickly as possible from an adviser or solicitor.
+If you disagree with what the landlord has stated in the court papers, for example you do not owe the rent arrears claimed or you believe it would not in all the circumstances be reasonable for the court to make a possession order, you may have grounds to defend the claim, and you should get advice as quickly as possible from an adviser or solicitor.